nud3l/balance/experiments/README.md

 - Payout function
 - Amount of collateral
-- Amount of desired actions by an agent
+- Valuation of receiving an action
-- Amount of undesired actions by an agent
+- Valuation of performing an action

 TCR parameters: